TahminaHannan/horiseon-code-refactor/README.md

 Hired by the Marketing Manager to refactor their landing page - Horiseon, Social Solution Services.
 Tasked to improve their existing codebase to ensure it is more accessible and optimized for search engines.

-Previously, there were several elements in the HTML and CSS file that needed to be repaired, consolidated and tested.
-The following changes were made to achieve the Marketing Managers criteria:
+Prior to taking on this project, the website had broken links, repeated CSS and was not widely searchable on search engines.
+There were several elements in the HTML and CSS file that needed to be repaired, consolidated and tested.
+The following changes were put in place to achieve the Marketing Managers criteria:

-- [x] Updated the title of the webpage to read 'Horiseon Social Solution Services'.
+- [x] Updated the title of the webpage to read 'Horiseon | Social Solution Services'.
 - [x] Meta viewport tag added to allow users to be able to see from any device or monitor, reaching our to a wider audience.
-- [x] CSS selectors and properties have been reworked, consolidated repeating CSS.
+- [x] CSS selectors and properties have been reworked by consolidating repeating CSS styles.
 - [x] HTML elements and Heading attributes follow a logical structure.
-- [x] Image and icon elements contain descriptive 'alt' attributes incase these fail to load in the future.
+- [x] Image and icon elements contain descriptive 'alt' attributes allowing users to know what the picture or icon is incase these fail to load at any point in time.
-- [x] All links in the navigation bar and the 'seo' in 'Horiseon' are functioning correctly.
+- [x] All links in the navigation bar and the letters 'seo' in 'Horiseon' in the main header are functioning correctly.
 - [x] All div's were replaced with semantic elements.
 - [x] Explanatory comments added to both HTML and CSS to allow other developers to understand the changes.
 - [x] Quality README was created.